Tamunosaki18/pandas-challenge/README.md

 A breakdown of the above district-wide summary on a per-school basis is provided in Table 2.
 This table also specifies the weather a school is of the district or Charter type on the "School Type" column.

+Schools were sorted by overall passing in desending order and displayed the top 5 rows and results weere saved in a DataFrame called "top_schools".
+Schools were sorted by overall passing in ascending order and displayed the top 5 rows and results weere saved in a DataFrame called "bottom_schools".

+A DataFrame was created that listed the average math score and reading score for students of each grade level(9th, 10th, 11th, 12th) at each school.